privet100/exam4_microshell/README.md

-## Allowed functions
+## Assignment

-malloc, free, write, close, fork, waitpid, signal, kill, exit, chdir, execve, dup, dup2, pipe, strcmp, strncmp
+Allowed functions: malloc, free, write, close, fork, waitpid, signal, kill, exit, chdir, execve, dup, dup2, pipe, strcmp, strncmp

-## Assignment (EN)

 Write a program that will behave like executing a shell command
 - The command line to execute will be the arguments of this program